Cost to Travel in Morocco, Our 2022 Budget breakdown

 Cost to Travel in Morocco

-Hey everyone, in this article we will share with you our complete budget breakdown and what it really cost to travel in Morocco.
+Hey everyone, in this article, we will share with you our complete Cost to Travel in Morocco, budget breakdown and what it really costs to travel in Morocco.

-We loved our time in Morocco, especially that we road trip all around the country for more than 2 weeks.
-In fact, we stayed 16 days and drove over 2 500km in a Fiat 500!
+We loved our time in Morocco, especially since we road-tripped all around the country for more than 2 weeks.
+We stayed 16 days and drove over 2,500 km in a Fiat 500!

-We rented a car at the airport and did the following: Fes, Chefchaouen, Rabat, Casablanca, Essaouira, Marrakesh, Imlil, Telouet, Ait Ben Haddou, Ouarzazate, Tinghir, Merzouga, Ifrane.
+We rented a car at the airport and hit the road, covering an amazing route that took us through Fes, Chefchaouen, Rabat, Casablanca, Essaouira, Marrakesh, Imlil, Telouet, Ait Ben Haddou, Ouarzazate, Tinghir, Merzouga, and Ifrane.

-So, let’s get to the cost to travel in Morocco.
+So, here’s the breakdown of what it cost us to travel in Morocco.

 glamping in Merzouga